nosyarlin/UdaciCards/README.md

 # Udacity Flash Cards Project
 This is a simple react native project for mobile flash cards.
 This is useful for self-revision in general.
 You can create decks of cards and quiz yourself daily to see if you can remember answers to the questions you have created.
+This app was tested on an Android device running Android 9.

 ## Getting Started
 Just clone the project and run